Cocoon Entwined

-Cocoon Entwined (繭、纏う, Mayu, Matou) is a Japanese yuri manga written and illustrated by Yuriko Hara.
+Cocoon Entwined (繭、纏う, Mayu, Matō) is a Japanese manga series written and illustrated by Yuriko Hara.
 It was serialized in Enterbrain's Comic Beam from February 2018, to December 2022, and was licensed for an English-language release by Yen Press in 2019.

 Plot

 The students of Hoshimiya Girls' Academy wear beautiful uniforms punctuated by their long, lustrous hair.
 Triggered by a certain "incident" that shakes paradise, their hidden feelings begin to entangle.

 Publication

 Written and illustrated by Yuriko Hara, Cocoon Entwined was serialized in Enterbrain's Comic Beam from February 10, 2018, to December 12, 2022.
-The series was collected in six tankōbon volumes from September 2018, to January 2023.
+The series was collected in six tankōbon volumes from September 2018 to January 2023.

 The series is licensed for an English release in North America by Yen Press.